How to clean your PlayStation 4 console

 The first thing that you want to do while cleaning your system is to go ahead and grab a can of compressed air.
 Your PlayStation 4 is covered with vents located at the front, sides, and back of the system, and these have a tendency to get absolutely covered in dust.
 To take care of this all that you need to do is go ahead and point the nozzle of the can at those vents, and then spray in short measured bursts.
 You ought to see the dust clear out of all the vents very quickly, and since PlayStation 4 consoles are black it's easy to see where the dust has evacuated the system.

 Now when you're using compressed air you want to keep the nozzle a fair few inches away from the system so that the dust can escape properly.
 Likewise, you want to ensure that you hit all the vents on the system so you don't miss built up dust somewhere.
 By cleaning out all of the vents, you're ensuring the system is able to expel excess heat which helps reduce strain on the internal components.
+Also, make sure to hold the can upright so no moisture comes out when you spray it.
+Moisture is incredibly bad, especially if it gets into the inner components.

 PS4 in need of a good dusting?
-You can order a two-pack of compressed air via Amazon.
+You can order a two-pack of compressed air for $14 via Amazon.

 Microfiber Cloth

 Now if your system frequently turns gray with dust, you might be tempted to hit it with a wet wipe of some kind.
 Do not, we repeat, do not do that.
 You never want to introduce any kind of moisture to the system.
 Instead what you'll want to use is a microfiber cloth.
 Using the cloth you'll want to wipe the entire system down.
 This includes the top, sides, front, and back.
 Depending on how you have your console set up, wiping down the bottom isn't a bad call either.
 Depending on how much dust you are dealing with you may need to clean the cloth off a few times, but the shiny black of a clean console is very easy to differentiate.
-You can stock up on microfibre clothes for cheap with this Amazon Basics 24-pack.
+You can stock up on microfibre clothes for cheap with this Amazon Basics 24-pack for $13.50.

 Cleaning your Dualshock 4 controllers